ashnike/AWS_terra/README.md

 ```
 terraform apply
 ```
-3. Return to the parent directory, and configure the backend.tf file with resources created in the *environments/backend**.
+3. Return back to the parent directory, and configure the backend.tf file with resources created in the *environments/backend**.
 ```
 terraform {
   backend "s3" {